mantil-io/docs/commands/mantil_stage.md

 Manage project stages

 A stage represents a named deployment of the project.
-Each stage creates a set of resources which can be managed and configured separately.
+A project can have multiple stages.
+A stage for each developer, integration stage, production...

-Stages can be deployed to any node in the workspace.
+Stage is placed on a node.
+Different stages in the same project can be placed on different nodes.

 ### USAGE
 <pre>